qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module3-Feedforward_Neural_Networks/Module3-Feedforward_Neural_Networks.md

 > [Reference Link](http://www.deeplearningbook.org/contents/regulariza
 > tion.html)

+In this lesson, you learned how to improve the performance of the neural network in the key as it falls into an overfitting regime.
+There are many more interesting aspects to neural network design and training, and I urge you to keep exploring this fascinating field through the additional resources that we've included with this module.
 In the next and final lesson in this module, we will talk about a neural network architecture of huge practical and historical importance for vision based perception, the convolutional neural network.
-See you then [MUSIC]
+See you then.

 ---